Stopping Anti-Social Behaviour

 If you feel uneasy about approaching a neighbour on your own we can set up a meeting for you.
 We can be there to help you talk through the problem together.
 There is also a specialist mediation service that you can use to resolve your dispute.

 Manchester Mediation has expert advisers who can help find a solution you are both happy with.
-Please ask a Housing Officer about the service.
+Please ask a Tenancy Management Officer about the service.

 We may need to collect other evidence, like photographs, video or tape recordings of the incidents happening.
 We may be able to do these ourselves but if the incident happens suddenly it may be best if you do it too.